segmentio/segment-docs/src/segment-app/iam/index.md

 ## Exporting a workspace's user list

-[Workspace Owners](/docs/segment-app/roles/#global-roles) can download a CSV list of users who have access to a specific workspace (including their roles) from the Access Management page in the Segment App.
+[Workspace Owners](/docs/segment-app/roles/#global-roles) can download a CSV list of users who have access to a specific workspace (including their roles) from the Access Management page in the Segment app.

 You can select a user in the table to see their [roles](/docs/segment-app/iam/roles).
 Check out the [Roles documentation](/docs/segment-app/iam/roles/) for more details.